PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 characterization contract.
 Leave QLinear and callback-bearing SINet terminal unchanged.
 Validate sequentially, commit and push only, and do not create or update a pull request.

+## Diagnostics-free model/layout context composition: implemented state

+`SINetPreaddResizeRecoveryContext`, `QuantizedRecoveryContext`, and
+`TerminalAffineConcatSplitRecoveryContext` are now internal aliases of the core `ModelIRPassContext`.
+Their pass modules no longer define duplicate dataclasses or import ModelIR/LayoutState directly.
+The shared-context inventory therefore contains twenty-four alias names.

+The lowerer no longer imports or constructs those three historical context names. `quantized_recovery_context`, `terminal_affine_concat_split_recovery_context`, and `sinet_preadd_resize_recovery_context` all reference `shared_model_ir_pass_context`, increasing the main-model shared consumers from eighteen to twenty-one.
+This removes twenty-nine net production lines.

+All four builders retain their signatures and exact invocation sequences.
+The common diagnostics list exists on the Session-owned object but is never read or forwarded.
+Every ordinary invocation receives the same ModelIR, each layout-enabled invocation receives the same LayoutState, and quantized activation recovery still passes the exact same context object into nested safe binary recovery.
+Stable pass IDs, layout-enabled index sets, caller boundaries, and runtime order are unchanged. `QLinearRecoveryContext` and `SINetTerminalLayoutRecoveryContext` remain independent.

+Sequential implementation validation completed as follows:

+- the composition contract, all three parent suites, and expanded shared- context contract: `62 passed in 1.11s`;
+- the new contract, all three parents, both excluded contexts, expanded shared context, and ordered architecture: `324 passed in 16.96s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 10.15s` (`31` plus `11`);
+- central lowerer core smoke: `32 passed in 0.61s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.
+The central lowerer retains exactly its two pre-existing F401 findings and no new unused import.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, runtime order, nested context identity, diagnostics behavior, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, inventory the two remaining unconsolidated orchestration contexts
+separately: model-only `QLinearRecoveryContext` and callback-bearing `SINetTerminalLayoutRecoveryContext`.
+Do not combine their different contracts without characterization.
+First determine whether using or composing the Session-owned `ModelIRPassContext` is behaviorally inert for each builder and whether eliminating either type reduces real duplication without widening runtime state.
+Commit characterization before production changes, validate sequentially, commit and push only, and do not create or update a pull request.